 Today, the Foundation supports a broad range of charitable activities of interest to the Board of Trustees, which is composed of members of the Kettering Family.

 Because funding decisions are driven by the interests of the trustees, Request Summaries endorsed by a trustee at the time of submission are considered a priority.
 Over 90% of grants awarded fit within this category.

 A trustee may choose to endorse a request at any time during the application review process; therefore, the Foundation is open to receiving Request Summaries that are not endorsed at the time of submission.
 Trustees may not be preemptively contacted to obtain an endorsement.

 The Board of Trustees meets biannually (May and November) to make funding decisions.
 Please visit the Application Process page for more information and to apply.

 Grant Guidelines: The Foundation trustees have historically approved grants in those areas where family members reside.
 At the same time 90%+ of the grants approved in recent years have been trustee endorsed, some of which are in areas that may be located outside of family residence areas.
 Family members live throughout the US, but there are larger concentrations between New York and New Hampshire, in addition to Colorado.
 We strongly recommend that you contact the Foundation’s office to discuss your proposed program before you start the application process.
-Send an e-mail to email@example.com or call the KFP offices at 937-228-1021.
-(KFP is in the Eastern time zone.)
+Please send an e-mail to email@example.com.
 The Kettering Family Foundation (KFF) will consider activities in the following categories: Primary Areas of Support:

 - Arts, Culture and Humanities